Returned from Duty

 Demobilized

-Served in Balkan Campaign
+Served in the Balkan Campaign

 Parents are Robert and Alice nee Walsh. of Shaw Brow in 1911